menma1234/gbf-itemmagic/README.md

 # Granblue Fantasy Item Magic

 This extension for Chrome provides various tools for working with items in the mobile game [Granblue Fantasy](http://granbluefantasy.jp/).
 It currently uses a Developer Tools panel.
 This may be changed in the future depending on how lazy I am.
+There's no real reason why the interface is in the Developer Tools, other than it being easier for me.

 There are currently two features that this extension provides:
-* Buttons for one-click selling of weapons and summons
+* Buttons for one-click selling of weapons and summons (somewhat deprecated now due to the new functionality of the presents box, but still kept here in case you need to clear out your inventory)
 * A button to automatically pull from the event gacha

 ## Installation